AzdiarGazder/mtexTools/README.md

 - [**calcModelTexture**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcModelTexture): Returns a model ODF based on a user specified number of ideal orientations used as seeds.

-- [**calcODFIntensity**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcODFIntensity): Returns the ODF intensity (f(g)) in user-defined steps of phi2 using Bunge's notation to the variable 'odf.opt.intensity'.
+- [**calcODFIntensity**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcODFIntensity): Returns the ODF intensity (f(g)) in user-defined steps using Bunge's notation to the variable 'odf.opt.intensity'.

 - [**calcStepSize**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcStepSize): Calculates the step size of the ebsd map.
 This function can also be used in conjunction with the regrid.m script.